BaptisteBdn/docker-selfhosted-apps/fail2ban/README.md

 - sshd.conf : provides ssh protection, will ban any IP trying to bruteforce your ssh credentials, a must-have if you are still on port 22.

-- vaultwarden.conf : provides your vaultwarden password manager from bruteforce.
+- bitwarden-auth.conf : provides your vaultwarden password manager from bruteforce.

-- vaultwarden-admin : provides your vaultwarden admin dashboard from bruteforce.
+- bitwarden-admin : provides your vaultwarden admin dashboard from bruteforce.

 You can find the vaultwarden filters in the filter.d directory.
 For example, in `filter.d/vaultwarden-auth` you can find :